Samiya LXD

 A second takeaway was the operational reality of AI role play.
 Both platforms required more hands on vendor involvement to build and maintain scenarios than expected, which raised sustainability concerns early.
 That insight became just as important as the participant experience, because even a strong tool will struggle if it cannot be supported without heavy lift.

 Finally, the project underscored the value of steady stakeholder communication during long evaluations.
-Weekly updates created shared visibility across sales leaders and kept the team aligned on what we were learning as the pilot progressed.
+Weekly updates maintained shared visibility across sales leaders and kept the team aligned on what we were learning as the pilot progressed.
 The closeout debrief made it possible to land a no go recommendation with clarity and confidence, while still leaving the door open to revisit the market once vendor roadmaps mature.